Sparky4567/obsidian_ai_plugin/README.md

 If you have any questions related to the plugin or want to extend the functionality, write an email to admin@artefaktas.eu and I will try to respond as soon, as I can.

+### Troubleshooting

+- When you run `ollama`, you are running a particular LLM model in another thread.
+A common issue is 404 errors inside of Obsidian and no responses.
+Check your configuration, and make sure that the ollama model you are running matches what Obsidian is calling.
+The default model is `tinyllama`.
+- If you get other errors, the most likely cause is that `ollama` is not running in the background.  `ollama run <modelname>` opens a port on your local machine, and this plugin uses [that resulting REST API](https://github.com/ollama/ollama?tab=readme-ov-file#rest-api) to function.

 ### Recommendations

 -   A laptop with at least 8GB of RAM and a decent processor (for local usage)